Brokeback Mountain: Critical response

 Brokeback Mountain was released to critical acclaim.
-On the review aggregator Rotten Tomatoes, the film holds an approval rating of 87% based on 247 reviews, with an average rating of 8.2/10.
+On the review aggregator Rotten Tomatoes, the film holds an approval rating of 88% based on 253 reviews.
 The site's critical consensus reads, "A beautifully epic Western, Brokeback Mountain's love story is imbued with heartbreaking universality, helped by moving performances by Heath Ledger and Jake Gyllenhaal."
-On Metacritic, the film has a rating of 87/100 based on 41 reviews, indicating "universal acclaim."
+On Metacritic, the film has a rating of 87/100 based on 41 reviews, indicating "universal acclaim".

 David Ansen of Newsweek gave the film a positive review, praising the faithful screenplay.
 He adds, "There's neither coyness nor self-importance in Brokeback Mountain—just close, compassionate observation, deeply committed performances, a bone-deep feeling for hardscrabble Western lives.
 Few films have captured so acutely the desolation of frustrated, repressed passion."
 Writing for The Guardian, Peter Bradshaw praised Ledger and Gyllenhaal for their complementary performances.
 Bradshaw thought the film was "extremely moving, tragic even, and sensitive towards the feelings of the simple wives who attempt to understand their troubled husbands."
 Ann Hornaday of The Washington Post was equally positive, opining that the two lead actors' performances were unforgettable.
 In particular, she thought Ledger was impressive in his portrayal of a reserved and emotionally affected Ennis.
 Hornaday also praised the costumes and sets, writing "The Wyoming vistas are flawlessly manicured, Ledger and Gyllenhaal perfectly costumed and coiffed; even Ennis and Alma's sad little apartment over a laundromat seems to have been designed to death."